 In my work with adult students of BalletFit, I could observe how women could improve their posture and figure significantly after coming to training.
-Furthermore, with weekly exercises some participants could treat their back pain (mostly caused by office work) which was significantly reduced or completely released.
+Furthermore, with weekly exercises, some participants could treat their back pain (mostly caused by office work) which was significantly reduced or completely released.
 Also, the students themselves have noticed that they are more flexible by moving and have generally improved their physical condition.

 If we are not just talking about physical health, it is noticeable that the exercises also have a positive effect on the self-confidence of the practitioner.

-Working with children, there are cases whith “flat soles” which can be corrected with ballet exercises.
+Working with children, there are cases with “flat soles” which can be corrected with ballet exercises.
 Also, minor back or leg deformities can be corrected with this type of exercise.
 Significant in development is the knowledge and mastery of one's body, then the coordination of movements that are positively influenced by this type of exercise.
 Especially by children, stretching gives faster results.
 Physical activity is of great importance for the proper and healthy development of a child.
 Ballet practice can also develop their ability for attention, concentration, ability to memorize movements.
 Also, performances that are an integral part of the program are an essential component in the growth of each individual.
-They are a way to build confidence, but also self-criticism, work habits and discipline.
+They are a way to build confidence, but also self-criticism, work habits, and discipline.

 Q: You have trained the Serbian Rugby team Partizan with classical ballet.
-How come that rugby players could find relation to the lyrical classical ballet?
+How come that rugby players could find a relation to the lyrical classical ballet?
 What is the link between such “hard sport” and ballet?

-A: For me as a coach, it is an extremly valuable and memorable experience.
-I think that my opinion is shared by the Partizan rugby players.
+A: For me as a coach, it is an extremely valuable and memorable experience.
+I think that my opinion is shared by Partizan rugby players.
 Their conditioning coach, Marko Madzar, came up with this idea.
 The idea of this compound was not so much to find a connection between rugby and ballet, but rather to get the rugby players acquainted with other types of training, and to bring about a variety of movements to activate some muscles they do not otherwise use.
-For their sport, what they need most from ballet are certainly stretching, movement coordination and balance.
+For their sport, what they need most from ballet are certainly stretching, movement coordination, and balance.

 Q: Which role plays the eating behavior in your training and how it differs by BalletFit from classical ballet?

 A: The importance of “healthy eating” is a highly trending topic nowadays.
-Health awareness is generally raising among all social structures, starting with healthy food to body culture and regular trainings.
-Increasingly, people are avoiding white flours, opting for buckwheat and spelled, as well as replacing sweet, chocolate snacks with dried or bony fruits.
+Health awareness is generally raising among all social structures, starting with healthy food to body culture and regular training.
+Increasingly, people are avoiding white flours, opting for buckwheat and spelling, as well as replacing sweet, chocolate snacks with dried or bony fruits.
 Until a decade ago we thought chocolate would give us energy, now we get that energy in healthier ways.

-The difference between BalletFit and classical ballet is that ballet class starts with barre-exercises because it is understood that the professional player have to prepare his body for the beginning of the class, while BalletFit, as a recreational program, involves warming-up exercises as a body preparation for ballet exercises.
+The difference between BalletFit and classical ballet is that ballet class starts with barre-exercises because it is understood that the professional player has to prepare his body for the beginning of the class, while BalletFit, as a recreational program, involves warming-up exercises as a body preparation for ballet exercises.
 Also, since BalletFit is for people who have not practiced ballet before, it does not insist on maximally open leg positions during ballet exercises, but a more natural option for the feet to form a 90°degree angle.